-*You may work individually or with a partner (no more than two people please) is to familiarize yourself with the development of music during this time period (1600-1750) by creating an informative media presentation which introduces the reader/listener to some of the composers, their compositions, the instruments they used, and popular composition techniques used during this time period.
+*You may work individually or with a partner (no more than two people please) is to familiarize yourself with the development of music during this time period (1600-1750) by creating an informative media presentation which introduces the reader/listener to some of the composers, their compositions, the instruments they used, and one of the popular composition techniques used during this time period.
 You are also asked to describe how the music sounds to you in a listening reflection.

 To get started look at some background information.
 Just click the link below.